Center for Classical Theology Lecture with Michael Horton in San Diego - REGISTER

 MBTS stands out for many reasons, but one of them is the way the leadership supports its faculty.
 It is noticeable how each faculty member’s unique gifts are strategically utilized and how the diverse contributions of the faculty are welcomed and even celebrated.
 Whether it’s a conference message, a denominational resolution, or a new book, MBTS recognizes that an investment in these contributions is an invaluable way to attract students, build the school’s reputation, and simultaneously support its faculty in their calling.

 Along these lines, I particularly appreciate the premium the leadership places on scholarship.
 Publishing is not seen as a burden or something to be tolerated but as a ministry both to the students and to the church.
-Learning from mentors of my own, men like Thomas Schreiner, I see writing as a means to teach students theology and a critical way to help pastors equip their congregations with sound doctrine.
+Learning from mentors of my own, I see writing as a means to teach students theology and a critical way to help pastors equip their congregations with sound doctrine.

 If you come to MBTS you will be learning directly from the very authors of the books you are reading.
 Personally, coming to MBTS will grant me the opportunity to focus specifically on writing theology for the church as well as appropriating those projects in the classroom.
 This fall I will be completing several books, including None Greater: The Undomesticated Attributes of God (Baker), The Doctrine on Which the Church Stands or Falls: Justification in Biblical, Theological, Historical, and Pastoral Perspective (Crossway), and Canon, Covenant and Christology: Rethinking Jesus and the Scriptures of Israel (New Studies in Biblical Theology, IVP).